chinazoKizito/chinazoKizito/README.md

 - 👋 Hi, I’m @chinazoKizito
 - 👀 I’m interested in Data science and software development
-- 🌱 I’m currently learning Data science an machine learning
+- 🌱 I’m currently learning Data science and machine learning
 - 💞️ I’m looking to collaborate on Data science projects
 - 📫 How to reach me on my email: kizitochinazo@gmail.com
 <!---